raikrahul/book_linuxkernel_blockdrv/environment.md

 # prepare the environment

 Let us start with build v4.4 kernel and booting it with qemu emulator and busybox.
-We cannot avoid rebooting when we develope kernel driver because a tiny mis-behavior can kill the entire OS.
+We cannot avoid rebooting when we develop the  kernel driver because a tiny mis-behavior can kill the entire OS.
 So we should use qemu emulator to make a virtual machine.
 Even-if our driver do something wrong and kill the OS, we don't need to reboot our desktop.
 We will just kill a qemu process and run it again.